henry4666/landing-page/README.md

 # Bee Help Landing Page

-Basic landing page from Odin Project.
-With a personal theme chosen by me, about bees.
-Yellow and Greeny, take a look.
+Basic landing page made for my studies @ Odin Project.
+With a personal theme chosen by me, about bees, yellowy, take a look.

-# PLANS

-- [] BETTER README.MD
-- [] NEWSLETTER SIGN-UP
-- [] FIND DONATION CAUSES
-- [] BOT FOR SCAVENGING BEE NEWS
-- [] FIND SOURCES OF EDUCATION FOR BEES (VIDEOS, ARTICLES...)
-- [] MAP FOR LICENSED BEEHIVES
-- [] BLOB FOR IMGS ON INFO SECTION
-- [] TRY TO IMPLEMENT 3D BEES FOLLOWING MOUSE WITH THREE.JS
-- [] DEPLOY

 # Credits